h-maren/cv-application/README.md

-# React + Vite
+# CV Application Using React

+Use React and state hooks to generate resume with contact info, work experience, and education history.
+Need to add styling
+Could use form validation

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Used React in Vite template: This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: